defenseunicorns/uds-cli/docs/reference/CLI/commands/uds_pull.md

 ---
-title: uds publish
+title: uds pull
-description: UDS CLI command reference for <code>uds publish</code>.
+description: UDS CLI command reference for <code>uds pull</code>.
-type: docs
 ---
-## uds publish
+## uds pull

-Publish a bundle from the local file system to a remote registry
+Pull a bundle from a remote registry and save to the local file system

 ```
-uds publish [BUNDLE_TARBALL] [OCI_REF] [flags]
+uds pull [OCI_REF] [flags]
 ```

 ### Options

 ```
-  -h, --help             help for publish
+  -h, --help            help for pull
+  -k, --key string      Path to a public key file that will be used to validate a signed bundle
-  -v, --version string   Specify the version of the bundle to be published
+  -o, --output string   Specify the output directory for the pulled bundle
 ```

 ### Options inherited from parent commands